-Frontier operates flights to more than 80 destinations throughout the United States and four international destinations (Canada, Dominican Republic, Puerto Rico and Mexico).
+Frontier operates flights to more than 100 destinations throughout the United States and a handful of international destinations (Canada, Dominican Republic, Jamaica, Mexico and Puerto Rico).
 The company is looking to expand in the next few years.
-See their route map.
+See their route map here.

 Before you book a flight to any of those destinations, here’s a general rule you need to know about this airline: Frontier allows you to fly with one free personal item (it needs to be able to fit under your seat).
 Other than that, carry-on baggage is going to cost you — but more on that later.